keywordsalad/thisfieldwas.green/site/_drafts/embracing-nondeterminism-part-2.md

 code_repo: https://bitsof.thisfieldwas.green/keywordsalad/embracing-nondeterminism-code/src/branch/part2
 ---

 Remember functors?
-Recall from my last post, {{linkedTitle "_posts/2022-03-15-embracing-nondeterminism-part-1.md"}}, they are structures that define a single operation: `map()`.
-What `map()` allows you to do is lift a function into a context and apply it to its term if the context is in the desired case, but performing no action if not.
+Recall from my last post, {{linkedTitle "_posts/2022-03-15-embracing-nondeterminism-part-1.md"}}, they are structures that define a single function: `map()`.
+What `map()` allows you to do is lift a function into a context and so that it may be applied to the context's term if the context is in the desired case, but performing no action if the context is not.
 In this post we will explore how to exploit contexts in their undesired cases to halt computations in order to express control flow.

 <!--more-->